 Couch ridden, I resorted to using the word stop way, way, way too much.

 Soon, every time I got down to my little boy’s level and opened my mouth, I was met with the word, “STOP!”

-I took a step back and evaluated my approach and my discipline.
+I took a step back and evaluated my approach.